quintel/documentation/docs/main/user_manual/interface.md

 title: "Interface"
 ---

-This page explains the main features displayed in the [interface](https://energytransitionmodel.com/scenario/overview/scenario_overview/overview) of the ETM.
+This page efxplains the main features displayed in the [interface](https://energytransitionmodel.com/scenario/overview/scenario_overview/overview) of the ETM.
 You will land in the ETM interface after starting or opening a scenario.
 Here you will find the following topics:

 ![The ETM interface](/img/docs/interface.png)